-The proposed rule eliminates
+The new proposed rule eliminates

 several protection and safety requirements established by the 2016 rule, including regular leak detection and repair requirements; submitting waste minimization plans to detail how an operator will comply with methane venting, flaring and leak requirements and how they plan to capture associated gas once a well begins producing; and equipment specific emissions reduction provisions.